evanx/redex/README.md

 If a consumer is busy, or crashed, its messages are still delivered when it is available again, via its dedicated persistent Redis queue.

-This process is implemented by composing basic processors, as follows:
+This process is implemented by composing basic processors as follows:
 - an importer to pop incoming messages
 - a fan-out processor
 - multiple exporters to push to Redis queues